Got a mattress topper that keeps sliding off again and again? Let’s face it. Fixing your bed every time your mattress topper slips off is annoying.

 Some mattress toppers come with elastic straps that secure your mattress topper from moving and wriggling too much.
 Some also have grip dots that increase friction between two surfaces, so your bed feels tight and secure.

-To find a non-slip mattress topper, you just have to read fliers about the product and see if it comes with bands and straps that secure it from moving.
-You can also ask the salesperson to confirm the product is non-slip.
+To find a non-slip mattress topper, product research is imperative.
+See if it comes with bands and straps that keep it from moving and ask the salesperson to confirm the product is non-slip.

 Adding a cotton layer to your mattress topper will often do wonders if your mattress topper slips off repeatedly.

-You can opt to buy tight-fitting cotton sheets and place them on both the mattress and the mattress topper.
+You can buy tight-fitting cotton sheets and place them on the mattress and the mattress topper.
 You can also buy a cotton mattress pad and put it in between the mattress and mattress topper.

 Mattress toppers often skid away because of the smooth surface.
 Still, with cotton, friction is significantly increased, making your bed slip-resistant.

-If you’re looking to buy tight-fitting cotton sheets or cotton mattress pads, you can browse Amazon and order them.
+If you want tight-fitting cotton sheets or cotton mattress pads, you can browse Amazon and order them.

 Why Do Mattress Toppers Slide Off?